 Six week practical training session providing cadets experience and instruction in basic military subjects.
 Substitutes for first two ROTC years.
 Conducted at Fort Knox, Kentucky.
+Transportation, housing, meals and pay are provided.

 MILSC 210 Nations at War 3(3-0)